digo4/Clinical-Genomics/README.md

 ```
 ### 2. Aligning reads to reference genome:
 Aligning sequencing reads to a reference genome is a crucial step in many bioinformatics workflows, including variant calling and downstream genomic analyses.
 The Burrows-Wheeler Aligner (BWA) is a popular tool for aligning short DNA sequences to a large reference genome efficiently.
+Before perfroming the alignment, we first need to index the reference genome.

 ### 3. Alignment Post-Processing:

 ### 4. Base Quality score recalibration (not mandatory, but highly recommended) :
 ### 5. Variant Calling:
 ### 6. Variant Filtering: